 The following files can be modified and placed in a future year directory for use by the model:

-Macro economic growth – The ED module is influenced by national forecasts and historic Oregon economic trends that affect the economic growth in the model area.
+Macro economic growth – The NED module is influenced by national forecasts and historic Oregon economic trends that affect the economic growth in the model area.
 The user can affect modelwide growth projections in future years of a model run, by modifying these ED inputs with absolute.csv or marginal.csv files in the scenario /t0/ directory.
-These file alter the modelwide ED forecasts, by overriding (absolute.csv) or changing (marginal.csv) the reference ED inputs (found in the scenario /t0/model_data file).
-This is more fully explained in section 3.3.6 of Reference [1].
+These file alter the modelwide ED forecasts, by overriding (absolute.csv) or changing (marginal.csv) the reference NED inputs (found in the scenario /t0/model_data file).

-Household Attribute Distributions – SWIM2 produces a synthetic population meeting ED employment by industry as well as user input constraints on workers per household and person age (workersPerHouseholdMarginalxYEAR.csv, oregonPersonsByAgeMarginalxYear.csv).
+Household Attribute Distributions – SWIM2 produces a synthetic population meeting NED employment by industry as well as user input constraints on workers per household and person age (workersPerHouseholdMarginalxYEAR.csv, oregonPersonsByAgeMarginalxYear.csv).
 These inputs can be adjusted by the user.
 Note that significant adjustments to the baseline conditions may lead to incompatibility among the constraints which cannot all be satisfied and/or lead to long runtimes of the SPG module in attempting to meet these conflicting constraints.

-Zoning coverage – A GIS-based 30mx30m grid file has been developed that represents the study area zoning coverage.
-[3] Applying the ‘Tabulate Area’ function in ArcGIS Spatial Analyst to this coverage and the Alpha zone shape file (az_revised.shp), results in a tabulation of land area in each zoning category in each Alpha zone.
+Zoning coverage – A GIS-based coverage file has been developed that represents the study area zoning coverage.
+[3] Applying the ‘Tabulate Area’ function in ArcGIS Spatial Analyst to this coverage and the Alpha zone shape file, results in a tabulation of land area in each zoning category in each Alpha zone.
 The resulting matrix contains a row for each Alpha zone and a column for each zoning category and cell values in land square feet.
 This forms the ALD input LandSQFTxZoning.csv, which is output by VISUM at the start of the model run.
-The user can provide different zoning inputs in future years of a model run, by modifying the GIS zoning grid file, performing the cross-tabulation operation, and putting the resulting LandSQFTxZoning.csv file in the appropriate /tn/ald/ directory.
+The user can provide different zoning inputs in future years of a model run, by modifying the corresponding zone variables in the master Visum version file in /t0/ or for a specific year, by adding a version file to /tn/ with the different values.

-Vehicle operating parameters – Vehicle operating parameters, such as vehicle occupancies and capacities and operating costs are inputs to the PT, CT, and TS modules.
+Vehicle operating parameters – Vehicle operating parameters, such as vehicle occupancies and capacities and operating costs are inputs to the PT module.
 The parameter values in the globalTemplate.propertes for these modules can be modified and the file placed in the appropriate /tn/ directory.

-Transport Networks – The model use separate SWIM2 auto/truck networks and transit networks for six multi-year periods (1995-2000, 2001-2006, 2007-2012, 20013-2018, 2019-2024, 2025-2030).
-Future year reference networks reflect state STIP and local road and transit projects.
-Each year’s network is housed in a VISUM version file and link SPEED, CAPACITY, NUMLANES, and COST variables are stored in native VISUM attributes.
-On the transit side, each line route is tagged with a NET attribute that identifies if the line route is in service that year’s version file.
+Transport Networks –Each year’s network is housed in a VISUM version file and link SPEED, CAPACITY, NUMLANES, and COST variables are stored in native VISUM attributes.
+On the transit side, each line route is tagged with a NET attribute that identifies if the line route is in service in that year’s version file.
 Running the SI module in each year will trigger the following logic when creating new version files:

 SI checks if version file exists in /inputs/t@CURRENT.INTERVAL@/